 Lotte Lehmann Woche

-Perleberg is the prettiest place with the old town surrounded by canals.
-The people are friendly and the school is well organised by all concerned.
+I have had the pleasure of being guest teacher at the Lotte Lehmann Summer School in eastern Germany at Perleberg.
+It is the prettiest place with the old town surrounded by canals.
+The people are friendly and the school is well-organised by all concerned.
 The students were all very responsive and worked extremely hard.
-The standard goes from beginners to young professional, so there's something for everyone in a very friendly and supportive atmosphere.
+The standard goes from beginners to young professional, so there’s something for everyone in a very friendly and supportive atmosphere.

 So far it has remained German orientated, but it would be really interesting for international students to consider, especially if you are studying German as well as singing.

-Try out your Italian at the ice-cream cafe run by Italians who have visited Melbourne.
-Meet Herr Koch who is making mustard and developing recipes of the most exotic nature!
-His herb mustard is designed for cooking with, so all you foodies (and music and food do go together!), watch out for Senf from Perleberg!
+Also found in the town, try out your Italian at the ice-cream café run by Italians who have visited Melbourne.
+And meet Herr Koch who is making mustard and developing recipes of the most exotic nature!
+His herb mustard is designed for cooking, so all you foodies—music and food do go well together!—watch out for Senf from Perleberg!

 The Prayer of Saint Francis of Assisi